University of Massachusetts/Amherst

 Foreign applicants must submit TOEFL examination scores and GRE test results unless they have taken the USMLE or ECFMG.
 GRE scores are valid for 5 years.
 For more information on the GREs, call 800-473-2255 or visit their website at http://www.gre.org .

 Applicants intersted in applying should visit the Graduate School Web site or go to http://www.umass.edu and follow to the Graduate Admissions section.
 Applications can be submitted online or downloaded and mailed in.
-To request information on the application, please contact Linda Hollis, Program Coordinator at 774-442-6499 or email her at Linda.firstname.lastname@example.org
+The deadline for Spring admission is October 1 and for Fall admission, the deadline is February 1.
+To request information on the application, please contact Linda Hollis, Program Coordinator at 774-442-6499 or email her at Linda.email@example.com

 Be sure to write "Satellite MPH Program in Worcester" where it asks for program so that the application will go to the correct campus.